paley618/cfb-cutups-worker-1-/README.md

 that points to the concatenated cut-up.
 When running locally you can open that file with your preferred video player.

+## Reproducible media tooling

+The Docker image installs a static `ffmpeg` build (version 6.1.1) and pins `yt-dlp==2024.08.06`.
+The Docker build logs include `ffmpeg -version` and `yt-dlp --version`, which makes the versions visible in CI and deployment artifacts.

+## Continuous integration & deployment

+GitHub Actions drives the workflow for this repository:

+- Every pull request and push runs a Python syntax check and attempts to build the Docker image.
+- Pushes to `main` additionally deploy the freshly built image to Railway via the Railway CLI.

+To enable the deployment step, add a `RAILWAY_TOKEN` secret to your repository or organization settings.
+The token should have access to the Railway project that hosts this service.
+The included `railway.json` config instructs Railway to build from the Dockerfile and restart the worker when new images are deployed.

 ## Deploying to Railway

 1. Fork or import the repository into your GitHub account.